ducdinhchu/dr/miniproject.md

-# Step 1: Prepare a Dockerfile
+# A. Prepare a Dockerfile

-# Step 2: Prepare a docker-compose.yml
+# B. Prepare a docker-compose.yml

-# Step 3: docker-compose up
+# C. docker-compose up